Optional workflow description that is rendered as a comment in the generated# GitHub Actions YAML file (.lock.yml)# (optional)description: "Description of the workflow"

 # Option 2: arraypost-steps: [] # Array items: undefined

 # AI engine configuration that specifies which AI processor interprets and# executes the markdown content of the workflow.
-Defaults to 'claude'.# (optional)# This field supports multiple formats (oneOf):
+Defaults to 'copilot'.# (optional)# This field supports multiple formats (oneOf):

 # Option 1: Simple engine name: 'claude' (default, Claude Code), 'copilot' (GitHub# Copilot CLI), 'codex' (OpenAI Codex CLI), or 'custom' (user-defined steps)engine: "claude"